-Monday, June 5th, the Huntington Beach City Council considered entering a non-disclosure agreement with Southern California Edison to look into a community choice aggregation, which can provide cities control over electricity rates and efficiency programs, a city staff report says.
+The council voted 5-2, with members Lyn Semeta and Peterson dissenting, to enter an agreement with Southern California Edison to look into community choice aggregation, which can provide cities control over electricity rates and efficiency programs.
 A CCA is a program for cities to buy or generate electricity for residents.
 Peterson said he doesn’t like […]

 Distributed Energy & Energy Risk Management The South Bay Clean Power CCA initiative’s primary purpose is to create a stable, long-term energy agency that becomes a ‘market maker’ for Distributed Energy — and increasingly relies on these resources over the long-term.
 Throughout this process, we have not considered the challenge of creating a Distributed Energy-enabled […]

 Community Choice Aggregation (CCA) is all the rage in LA County cities these days.
 Likely inspired by the County’s launch of a CCA Joint Powers Authority (Los Angeles Community Choice Energy) program and a string of presentations, LA County cities have been actively evaluating CCA.
 This interest is great news for the cities and consumers, […]

 Last Monday evening, my wife and I attended Sustainable Claremont’s monthly dialog to learn about the Joint Powers Authority (JPA), which Los Angeles County is establishing to provide electricity at a discount below Southern California Edison’s rates and to enable us individually to choose the percentage of our electricity which will come from non-carbon sources. […]